 \section{Abstract}

-The present work investigates the generalized extreme bounds of the coefficient of performance for the power law dissipative Carnot-like refrigerator under $\chi$ and $\dot{\Omega}$ optimization criteria.
-It is found that the lower bound of coefficient of performance under the optimized $\chi$ criterion restrict the level of power law dissipation $\delta$.
-Such a restriction not observed in the $\dot{\Omega}$ criterion shows that the $\dot{\Omega}$ optimization is more profound than the $\chi$ criterion for refrigerator working at different dissipation levels.
-The lower and upper bounds of the coefficient of performance for the low dissipation Carnot-like refrigerator are obtained with $\delta=1$.
-The theoretical predictions obtained from the present model match closely with the measured coefficient of performance of real refrigerators.
+The present work investigates the generalized extreme bounds of the coefficient of performance (COP) for the power law dissipative Carnot-like refrigerator in the presence of non-adiabatic dissipation under $\chi$ and $\dot{\Omega}$ optimization criteria.
+The lower and upper bounds of the COP for the low dissipation Carnot-like refrigerator under $\chi$ and $\dot{\Omega}$ optimization criteria are obtained with power law dissipation level $\delta=1$.
+The comparative analysis of the extreme bounds of COP at optimized $\dot{{\Omega}}$ and $\chi$ figure of merit shows the lower bound of the $\dot{\Omega}$ optimized COP is always higher than that of the $\chi$ optimized COP, while the upper bound of $\dot{\Omega}$ optimized COP is lesser than the $\chi$ optimized COP.